Boston College High School: Sexual misconduct accusations

 In 2002, Stephen F. Dawber was suspended from his teaching duties after accusations of sexual assault.
 This came just days after two other priests were accused of abuse about a decade prior.

 In 2005, Jesuit priest James Talbot, who was also a teacher and coach at the school, pleaded guilty to rape, assault with intent to rape, and three counts of assault and battery, related to two students he sexually abused during his time there.
-He was removed from the school in 1998 after allegations of sexual assault surfaced from his time at Cheverus High School in Portland, Maine.
+The school had previously removed him after allegations of sexual assault surfaced from his time at Cheverus High School in Portland, Maine.
+Talbot's actions were subsequently dramatized in the 2015 film Spotlight.
+In 2016, BC High trustee Jack Dunn successfully threatened to sue Spotlight's filmmakers for defamation.
+The film's distributor issued a statement clarifying that Dunn had not personally covered up sexual abuse at BC High.